 Anne Kleinberg’s life journey has been zig zagging geographically and professionally from a pretty young age.

 Born in Queens, New York to a cantor father and teacher mother, Anne attended public school and graduated from the City University of New York with a degree in psychology (like many baby boomers – liberal arts seemed the way to go).
 She attended Tel Aviv University for her junior year, which created an obsession for Israel.
-A return to university some years later earned her an Interior design degree from the Fashion Institute of Technology in Manhattan.
+A decision to further her education and return to university some years later earned her an Interior design degree from the Fashion Institute of Technology.

-Following graduation, Anne found work with an interiors firm specializing in commercial and medical facilities and in 1985 opened her own firm – ARK 1 Design.
+Following graduation, Anne found work with an interiors firm specializing in commercial and medical facilities and later opened her own firm – ARK 1 Design.
 She was living on Central Park West, driving a sports car and even had a parking spot.
-And best of all she could spend as much time as she wanted in her holy 0f holies – Bloomingdales!
+And best of all she could spend as much time as she wanted in her holy of holies – Bloomingdales!

 Then it happened – the epiphany!
 She decided to move to Israel.
 So off she went, with a Shih Tzu under one arm and a drafting table under the other, leaving the comfort of the Upper West for the wilds of the Middle East.
 ARK 1 Design was going international – hello Tel Aviv!

 Anne’s design career segued into other fields: writing; journalism; editing and translating cookbooks; writing a few cookbooks (including the one she gained her 15 minutes of fame for – Pomegranates – which earned a fabulous review from Florence Fabricant in the New York Times).